SHUBHAMspy/react-learning/readme.md

 ## What is React
-- React is an efficient, flexible and open-source JavaScript Library for building simple and scalable front-ends, created by Facebook.
+- React is an efficient, flexible and open-source frontend JavaScript Library for building simple and scalable  user interfaces , created by Facebook.
 - It is basically used to build Single Page Applications.
 It also allows us to create reusable  UI components.
 - React.JS is not a framework of JavaScript like Angular or React Native.
 - It handles the View layer of MVC (Model View Controller) application.